developmentseed/aep/docs/README.md

 [To top](#managing-studies)

+### Update summary content
+The summary content can be updated from the study respective markdown file.
+This block is rendered bellow the summary overview.

 # Charts
 The charts on the Summary page are configured and managed through the `yml` file with study configuration.
 They are included on the right side of the summary page and ordered using the order in the study configuration file.